Skip to content

 • Long-term hold, lifestyle-driven appreciation → Sri Thanu or Haad Yao

 Each district has its own price profile and inventory mix.
 See the Districts page for a full read on character, audience, and what to expect.
-For specific listings, the Listings catalog filters by district.
+For specific listings, the Listings catalogue filters by district.

 Is Phangan a good investment?
 What returns can I expect?